josephsoo/skill-assessments/Linux for Bioinformatics/answers.md

 Q15: What does the `-o athal.fa.gz` part of the command do?

-A: -o athal.fa.gz allows the computer to write the output to athal.fa.gz instead of stdout.
+A: -o athal.fa.gz makes the command output to athal.fa.gz instead of stdout.

 Q16: What is a `.gz` file?